-A recognised partner of the European Union and the Council of Europe, the Network comprises a General Assembly, an office and a secretariat.
-Members must meet a number of criteria relating to the status and functioning of the independent institution attached to a Council of Europe member State.
+A recognised partner of the European Union and the Council of Europe, the Network comprises a General Assembly, a Bureau and a permanent secretariat.
+Members must meet a number of criteria related to their status and functioning as the independent institution and should be based in a Council of Europe member State.
 Furthermore, the independent nature of the institution must be enshrined in law and its missions must be to promote and protect the rights of the child.
-Institutions may be separately constituted or attached to an independent human rights institution at regional or national level.
+Institutions may be constituted separately or attached to an independent human rights institution at regional or national level.
 Those which cannot give sufficient guarantees of independence or do not fulfil all the criteria for membership may under certain conditions be granted the status of associate member and thus participate in the work of ENOC.

-The Network currently has 42 members in 34 States throughout the Council of Europe area.
+The Network currently counts 42 members in 34 States throughout the Council of Europe area.
 Twenty-three of these States are members of the European Union.